6 Key Rent to Own Contract FAQs

 On the other hand, renters are typically responsible for home maintenance fees and general housekeeping.
 In contrast to a traditional lease, a rent to own contract expects tenants to make their own repairs.
 This is because the tenant plans to own the home in a few years.
 In some cases, the landlord will pay for major repair costs if it exceeds a certain cost.

 Essentially, it is crucial to understand who is responsible for paying the various types of costs.
 Your rent to own contract should clearly state how much time you have to fix a repair.
 It should also tell you what kinds of modifications you may make to the home.
-You and the landlord may negotiate the terms of the contact, however don’t hesitate to consult a real estate attorney if you are unsure if the terms lie in your best interests.
+You and the landlord may negotiate the terms of the contract.
+However, don’t hesitate to consult a real estate attorney if you are unsure if the terms lie in your best interests.

 2. What is my monthly base rent and rent premium going towards?

 Many renters are thrown off when they discover that rent to own payments are higher than normal rent payments.
 Usually, the seller will charge a high enough monthly base rent that will go towards the cost of their mortgage payment, taxes, and insurance fees on the home.
 Your monthly base rent is equivalent to the fair market rent, which is different from your rent premium.
-Your rent premium is simply the extra amount you pay per month in addition to your base rent, which will be credited back to you if you decide to purchase the home at the end of the lease.
+Your rent premium is simply the extra amount you pay per month in addition to your base rent, which the seller will credit back to you if you decide to purchase the home at the end of the lease.

 Less commonly, the seller does not collect enough base rent per month to completely cover the cost of their mortgage payments and homeowner fees.
 This tends to happen when houses are on the more pricey end of the market, so the landlord must pay relatively high interest rates and high mortgage payments.
 In these cases, the landlord will have to pay the difference in the amount not covered by your monthly base rent.

 Be aware that some landlords will attempt to evade the difference in the amount by charging higher than the market rate for monthly rent.
 Because of this, you should always check if your listed rent aligns with the fair market rent, which you can find out by contacting a mortgage lender or using the online tool Rentometer.
-If it does not, either negotiate for a different price or go find a better deal!
+If it does not, either negotiate a different price or go find a better deal!

 3. Is the purchase price determined in the rent to own contract?